-The 2013 US Government Debt Deal is Similar to what happened to the American Colonies after the Revolutionary War
+The 2013 United States Debt Deal Is Similar to What Happened to the American Colonies After the Revolutionary War

 The debt deal back in 2013 that both Democrats and Republicans came to after the federal government was shut down for 16 days is similar to what this country was facing after its victory against Great Britain in the American Revolution.
 This short essay will also discuss what this debt deal at the time would mean for the country going forward.
 But we will first discuss the debt deal and some of the specifics of it.